A simple introduction to AR using ARFoundation

 ■ Build Settings

-・Change Run in Xcode as to "Debug"
+, change Run in Xcode as to "Debug"

-・Check Development Build
+, check Development Build

-and run Switch Platform.
+, and then run Switch Platform.

 ARKit is for iOS